This page covers the setup required to implement AEON EAD functionality.

 Several sites have accomplished this transform process using a variety of methods.
 There is no single method that your Customer Service Agent can recommend or can guide you in implementing as the requirements will depend on the characteristics of your local finding aid delivery system.

-Sites that wish to use an external method to apply request checkboxes to their finding aids should be prepared to commit sufficient local IT resources to deconstruct the logic and output of the aeon.xslt to achieve the data mapping and HTML rendering the Aeon DLL requires in order to process requests appropriately.
+To use an external method to apply request checkboxes to their finding aids should be prepared to commit sufficient local IT resources to deconstruct the logic and output of the aeon.xslt to achieve the data mapping and HTML rendering the Aeon DLL requires in order to process requests appropriately.
 They should also review the following documentation sections, which explain how the DLL processes simultaneous requests for multiple selections, including the options it supports for automatically grouping item-level requests into requests for the containers in which they are kept in order to facilitate retrieval.

 HTML Request Checkbox Options